fidesosu/passelimerit-docs/parts/authentication/index.md

 This page explains how you authenticate when sending a request.
 :::

-For your company, you’ll be given a unique Api ID and Api Key.
+For your company, you'll be given a unique Api ID and Api Key.
 The admin user can  generate and reset API ID and Key on the [Settings](https://app.passelimerit.fi/settings) >> API Settings.

 ![An image](../../dist/images/api-key-create-dark.png)